caseywatts/gobl.js/wasm/README.md

 ## Notes

 * We're using tailwindcss via a CDN for now to try it out.
 If we decide to stick with it, we should add it in via a css build tool (like postcss) instead of using the CDN directly.
-The CDN doesn't let us request it too much -- meaning it wouldn't work for high traffic, and it sometimes causes a flaky test (`Cypress detected that an uncaught error was thrown from a cross origin script.`).